meain/vim-printer/README.md

 # vim-printer

-Quickly print/log the variable in your favorite language
+Quickly print/log the variable in your favourite language

 ## Installation

-Use your favorite plugin manager to install.
+Use your favourite plugin manager to install.
 I use `vim-plug`.

 ```
 Plug 'meain/vim-printer'